-If you run a trucking company, you understand how fuel, insurance, repairs, and maintenance costs can eat through your revenue, negatively affecting cash flow.
-On average, fuel costs will set back a mid-sized trucking business $50,000-$70,000 yearly, while tire replacement pricing is between $1,000 and $4,000 per truck.
+If you run a trucking company, you will know how fuel, insurance, repairs, and maintenance costs can eat through your cash, negatively affecting your cash flow.
+On average, fuel costs will set back a mid-sized trucking business by about $50,000 yearly, while tire replacement pricing is between $1,000 and $4,000 per truck.
 Some of these expenses can occur abruptly, such as vehicle breakdown costs or fuel expenses.

 - Oil and gas

 - Sand hauling